Haunted Hearse NW

 In 2005 , I jumped at the opportunity to purchase a REAL Coffin!
 Made of 18 gauge steel, and weighing in at 180 pounds.
 It was used by the previous owner (a 19 year old) as a BED for almost a year!
 He lined it with a 4 inch thick Black futon, and propped the lid open.
 Quite comfy!
 I repainted it, and relined it with a Camping foam Pad and WINE colored velour upholstery cloth.
 And let it hang out the back of the car during the show.

-That led to people asking if they could get their pictures taken IN the coffin (!!) - and that led to "Photos in a Coffin" - a fund-raiser for a local charity.
-Don't be afraid to try it!
+That led to people asking if they could get their pictures taken IN the coffin (!!) - and that led to "Photos in a Coffin" - a fund-raiser for a local charity. which ran from 2005 to 2012.

 In Sept 2009, I got a different coffin.
 This one is a Split Lid with the liner intact!
 It's a little smaller, making it lighter, too!
 Ask if you can have your picture taken in it, if it's not out!

 Also, Lucky has been retired, and replaced by Lazy, the sleeping Cat!
 He loves to lay on the Coffin!
 He's been joined by Lucy and Lacy, the twins and Horus, the Egyptian Cat.

 In 2016 - The lights under the coach, and in the back were replaced with RGB LED light strips, making a much more visual experience!
 24 colors - 10 patterns!
 OH YEAH!

 During Halloween Season, when we're on display,